manoj9788/tracing-selenium-grid/README.md

   You can then navigate to http://localhost:16686 to access the Jaeger UI.

 ## Instrument your Selenium Grid
-We're going to add support for Open Telemetry API's(one of the many ways to do distributed tracing) using Coursier

-The selenium server will inform you that it has found a tracer on stdout.
+We're going to add support for Open Telemetry API's(one of the many ways to do distributed tracing) using [Coursier](https://get-coursier.io/docs/overview) to generate a full classpath, when started this way the selenium server will inform you that it has found a tracer on stdout.

 ```
   java -DJAEGER_SERVICE_NAME="selenium-standalone" \
        -DJAEGER_AGENT_HOST=localhost \